mumoshu/kubeaws-cicd-pipeline-golang/README.md

 $ deploy --env test <your github org>/<your github repo> e.g. `deploy --env test mumoshu/myrepo`
 ```

+### Automatically triggering a deployment pipeline

+Add the same `deploy` command and envvars to your CI pipeline definition in e.g. .circleci/config.yml when you're a CircleCI user.

 ## OPTIONAL: Customizations

 ### Notifying deployments to Slack